Episode 10

 Unofficial Podcast & Community for Anne Rice's Interview with the Vampire, Mayfair Witches and Immortal Universe from AMC

 Anne Rice's Vampire Lestat and his Coven of the Articulate are some of the most loved vampires in literary history.
-This show covers the books, the films and the forthcoming tv series from AMC, Anne and Christopher Rice that gives us a peak at their world.
+This show covers the books, the films and the ongoing tv series from AMC, Anne and Christopher Rice that gives us a peak at their world.
 We’ll cover the Interview with the Vampire series starring Jacob Anderson, Sam Reid and from creator and show runner, Rolin Jones.
 We’ll also cover the Mayfair Witches series starring Alexandra Daddaro, Jack Huston, Tongaya Charisa and from the show runner and executive producer, Esta Spalding.
 As well as whatever other Anne Rice created properties AMC wants to produce in the future!

 Join us, if you would travel the Savage Garden as one of the Coven of the Articulate!